SystemRage/py-kms/docs/Usage.md

 > Use this flag to manually specify an ASCII _MACHINENAME_ to use.
 If no _MACHINENAME_ is specified a random one will be generated.

     -y or --async-msg
 > Prints pretty / logging messages asynchronously.
-Desactivated by default.
+Deactivated by default.

     -V or --loglevel <{CRITICAL, ERROR, WARNING, INFO, DEBUG, MINI}>
 > Use this flag to set a logging loglevel.
 The default is _ERROR_.